stanmaz/BBOalert/README.md

 BBOalert requires the following :

 - BBO in split screen mode (Account + Settings + Split Screen)
 - BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids).
 This will give you the opportunity to verify if the explanation is correct, before sending it to the opponents.
+THe chat part of the long explanation text will be sent automatically.

 At the first BBO session, you should :